Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Dependent Reachable Sets

-In Figs. \ref{fig:DRS_sim_d} and \ref{fig:DRS_sim_e}, first, it can be observed that the minor segment $P_1P_xP_2$ contains points that are not part of the active region of the independent agent's reachable set.
-Note that in the case of constant bearing, the relative distance between the agents reduces along the LOS.
+In Figs. \ref{fig:DRS_sim_d} and \ref{fig:DRS_sim_e}, it can be observed that the minor segment $P_1P_xP_2$ contains a region that is outside of the independent agent's reachable set $\mathcal{R}_I(t)$.
 Therefore, the points in the minor segment $P_1P_xP_2$ that are not part of the independent agent's reachable set cannot be part of the DRS.
 Furthermore, there are no blue points in the region between the line segments $\overline{P_1P_2}$ and $\overline{Q_1Q_2}$.
 It can be observed that the chord $\overline{Q_1Q_2}$ is part of the boundary of the blue point cloud when $t_2 < t \leq t_c$, and the minor segment $Q_1P_xQ_2$ contains all the blue points when $t_2 < t \leq t_c$.
 A more enhanced image of the interaction between the reachable sets is shown in the upper left corner of each figure.
 Simulations have been conducted for different parameters ($v_D$, $v_I$, etc.), which have not been included for brevity, and the results provided the same observations.
 Thus, it could be empirically stated that the DRS, initially represented by the segment $P_1P_xP_2$, reaches a maximum area at $t = t_2$ and subsequently shrinks to the segment $Q_1P_xQ_2$, which is contained within the segment $P_1P_xP_2$.
 Figure \ref{fig:DRS_sim_f} ($t = t_c$) presents the case where the dependent agent's reachable set fully encompasses the independent agent's reachable set, and all the points from both red and blue point clouds ended in capture.